ColdGrub1384/Pyto/README.md

 ## TODO

 - [ ] Add a setting to not clear the console before running a script

+# Known bugs

-- [ ] Fix a bug while dragging console vertically
+- [ ] Bug while dragging console vertically
+- [ ] Cannot select code completions from the middle

 ## Building